1. Better student ideas through our ideation learning process

 3. Practical classroom-ready tools and our virtual Venture Design Space

 Student registrants won’t get their own Idea Design Kits unless you order them into your bookstore or center.
-But all of the same content and more will be available to them for free through our Creative Commons toolkit, either as PDFs that you can print for them, or as Google Drive templates that you can assign, with which they can collaborate, and through which you can provide feedback.
-And teachers using the Idea Maker Course are also welcome to have their classes use our virtual Venture Design Space.
+But all of the same content and more are available to them for free through our Creative Commons toolkit, either as PDFs that you can print for them, or as Google Drive templates that you can assign, with which they can collaborate, and through which you can provide feedback.

 So you and your students can go unplugged and get it all done with nothing more than whiteboard pens, printed canvases, and Post-It Notes.
 Or you can bring it up a notch to collaborate using the best of what Google has to offer.